Which Sportmix Premium Dry Recipes Get

 The fourth ingredient is wheat.
 Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

 The next ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The sixth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The next ingredient is menhaden fish meal, yet one more protein-rich meat concentrate.
+The seventh ingredient is fish meal, yet another protein-rich meat concentrate.